FrancescoMar04/FrancescoMar04/README.md

-# Hi, I'm Francesco 👋
+# Francesco's IT and Cybersecurity Project Portfolio 🔒

 Computer Engineering student with a strong interest in cybersecurity, particularly focused on blue team activities and SOC analysis.